parasol-framework/parasol/readme.md

 ## 4. Next Steps

+The [Wiki](https://github.com/parasol-framework/parasol/wiki) provides up-to-date documentation on most facets of the framework.

-Full documentation for developers is available online from our [main website](https://www.parasol.ws).
+Detailed technical documentation for the Parasol APIs is available online at the [main website](https://www.parasol.ws).

 ## 5. Source Code Licensing